CaptainHackerGuy/JSONparser-VIA-Exteral-Apps/README.md

 # Changes

-`You can add this to your own website` but please leave credit.
-You can modify the code and connect it to your dashboard etc. Change the style according to your feeling. create variables to store the userdata and using JSONs are strongly reccomended for datastorage instead of usernames and passwords, As it is already done using roblox.
+You can add this to your own website but please leave credit.
+You can modify the code and connect it to your dashboard etc. Change the style according to your preference.
+Create variables to store the userdata, and using JSON is strongly recommended for data storage instead of usernames and passwords, as it is already done using Roblox.

 Example: